johlym/johnathan-org/src/_posts/2016-07-04-attempting-to-stream-a-webcam-to-an-rtmp-server.md

 tar -xvf nginx-1.10.1.tar.gz
 ```

-You’ll also need to get the rtmp module, for nginx, as well.
+You'll also need to get the rtmp module, for nginx, as well.

 ```
 git clone https://github.com/arut/nginx-rtmp-module